 As much as you may not want to admit it, your dog might just be choosing to eat poo.
 This could be because it’s normally fed near faeces, so they associate the smell with eating.
 They’re bored and attention-seeking, or perhaps your furry little friend is trying to ‘hide the evidence’ after getting in trouble for pooing somewhere they shouldn’t have in the past.
 Rescue dogs who have suffered from trauma or anxiety in the past may have also developed this habit, particularly those that have lived in a stressful environment.

 Dog mums (not human mums) will also often eat her puppy’s poo, so young pups may learn this behaviour through observation.
-If your pooch doesn’t grow out of it, try and remove the poo as fast as possible so they don’t have the opportunity to eat it, or add a spoonful of pumpkin to your pup’s food which tastes yummy when eaten, but not so much in poo.
-Don’t punish your dog for eating its poo, but rather try to prevent it from happening, and reward them when they go to the toilet in the right place and don’t eat it.
+If your pooch doesn’t grow out of it, try and remove the poo as fast as possible so they don’t have the opportunity to eat it.
+Alternatively, you can add a spoonful of pumpkin to your pup’s food.
+This tastes yummy when eaten, but not so much in poo.
+Don’t punish your dog for eating its poo, but rather, try to prevent it from happening.
+Reward them when they go to the toilet in the right place – and don’t eat it.